What is low-risk thyroid cancer?

 People without a definite diagnosis of thyroid cancer are eligible to participate.
 You are eligible even if your thyroid nodule is suspicious for thyroid cancer and your doctor provided you with a study brochure and passcode.

 Can I take both surveys now?

 No, we want to measure how your priorities and outcomes change over time.
 We will send you the second survey approximately 9 months after you complete the first survey.

 The CHOiCE study team will mail you a check after you complete each of the two surveys in the 9-month period.
 You will receive $30 for completing the first survey and $45 for completing the second survey.
 After you login to complete the study, you will securely provide your name and address for the study team.

 - The CHOiCE Study team is led by Dr. Susan Pitt.
 To find out more about Dr. Pitt, click here.

 - The CHOiCE Study team also includes Study Coordinator Sasha Rosser whom you can contact by clicking here and Associate Researcher Megan Saucke, MA.
 Click on their names to find out more about Sasha or Megan.

 Who is Dr. Susan Pitt?

 Dr. Susan Pitt is an Endocrine Surgeon, Health Services Researcher, and Assistant Professor in the Division of Endocrine Surgery in the Department of Surgery at the University of Wisconsin School of Medicine and Public Health.
-Dr. Pitt is dedicated to improving patient-centered outcomes for patients with thyroid cancer.
+Dr. Pitt is dedicated to improving outcomes for patients with thyroid cancer.
 To learn more about Dr. Pitt, click here.